chatenrk/Cloud-Platform-Tips/README.md

   `cf create-service SERVICE PLAN SERVICE_INSTANCE [-b BROKER] [-c PARAMETERS_AS_JSON] [-t TAGS]`

+  **where**

+  - SERVICE refers to service marketplace service
+  - PLAN is the plan relating to service above
+  - SERVICE_INSTANCE is the instance name which would get created on SAP cloud platform

     **For example**
     `cf create-service hana hana-shared test-hana-service`

-  **where**

-  - hana refers to service marketplace service
-  - hana-shared is the plan relating to service above
-  - test-hana-service is the instance name which would get created on SAP cloud platform

-- Create Service Key
+* Create Service Key

   `cf create-service-key SERVICE_INSTANCE SERVICE_KEY [-c PARAMETERS_AS_JSON]`

-  **For example**
-  `cf create-service-key test-hana-service default`

   **where**

   - SERVICE_INSTANCE is the name of service instance which was created above
   - SERVICE_KEY is the name of the service key

+  **Example**
+  `cf create-service-key test-hana-service default`

 ### HANA CLI Related